-Case Study Experiment – Loss of soil biodiversity
+United Kingdom Case Study – Loss of soil biodiversity

-The UK case study is assessing the long-term effects of chemical manipulations to the soil and the resulting effect of pH change on soil biodiversity and function.
-The experiment involves applying amendments of ferrous sulphate and elemental sulphur.
+The researchers assessed the long-term effects of chemical manipulations to the soil and the resulting effect of pH change on soil biodiversity and function.
+The experiment involved applying amendments of ferrous sulphate and elemental sulphur.

 Photo credit: Marta Gil Martinez

 |Figure 1.
 Earthworm biomass (a) and abundance by functional group (b) and nematode abundance (c) by feeding group (d) were evaluated across treatments (n=10) in Nov 2016.
 Acid grassland and heathland were included as reference plots (n=4).|

 The Isle of Purbeck is not a true island but a peninsula of ~200 km2 on the south coast of England.
 It lies to the West of The New Forest National Park and is in the County of Dorset.
 It has a mild temperate Atlantic climate with mean annual rainfall of around 777 mm.y-1 and an average temperature of around 11oC.
 Purbeck is a complex multifunctional, multi-land-use landscape with a range of competing pressures from arable farming, high and low-intensity livestock grazing, touristic land use with quarrying and military areas all expecting their share of the lands' ecosystem services.
 The soils are highly contrasting in pH, both naturally and through anthropogenic manipulation and are generally sandy to sandy loams, derived from a complex underlying geology.

 Location and Digital Elevation Model (DEM) of the Isle of Purbeck (Source: SRTM).